project-repo/cagebreak-pkgbuild/README.md

 This pkgbuild simply extracts a precompiled binary and the man pages and therefore requires no build dependencies (runtime dependencies are still required).

+## -redundancy

+These pkgbuilds are based on the two above but reference cagebreak.project-repo.co for availability in case of an outage at GitHub.

 ## cagebreak-arm

 This aarch64 pkgbuild is not officially supported and not in the AUR.